Equivariant infinite loop space theory, the space level story: The generalized operadic machine

 A $\sC_G$-algebra $(X,\tha)$ is a $G$-space $X$ together with $(G\times \SI_j)$-maps

 for $j\geq 0$ such that the diagrams specified in \cite[\S1]{MayGeo} or \cite{MayOp1, MayOp2} commute.
 We call an algebra over $\sC_G$ a $\sC_G$-space.
 Since $\sC_G(0)=\{\ast\}$, the action determines a basepoint in $X$, and we assume that it is nondegenerate.
 Several examples of $E_{\infty}$ operads $\sC_G$ and $\sC_G$-spaces appear in \cite{GM3, GMM}.

-As explained in \cite[\S8]{Rant1}, the operadic infinite loop space machine is a homotopical adaptation of Beck's categorical monadicity theorem.
-If $G$ is finite, this machine is a functor $\bE_G$ from $\sC_G$-spaces to (genuine) orthogonal $G$-spectra.
+A $G$-space with an action by some $E_{\infty}$ operad is called an $E_{\infty}$ $G$-space.
+The operadic infinite loop space machine sends an $E_{\infty}$ $G$-space $X$ to a genuine positive $\OM$-$G$-spectrum $\bE_GX$ with a group completion $X\rtarr \OM (\bE_G X)_1$.
+As explained in \cite[\S8]{Rant1}, the operadic machine is a homotopical adaptation of Beck's categorical monadicity theorem.
 We summarize the construction of $\bE_G$, following \cite{GM3}.
+Let $\sC_G$ be a fixed chosen $E_{\infty}$ $G$-operad throughout this section.

+The operad $\sC_G$ determines a monad $\bC_G$ on based $G$-spaces such that the category $\sC_G[G\sT]$ of $\sC_G$-algebras is isomorphic to the category $\bC_G[G\sT]$ of $\bC_G$-algebras.
+Nonequivariantly, this motivated the definition of operads \cite{MayGeo, MayOp1, MayOp2}, and it is proven equivariantly in \cite{GM3}.
+Intuitively, $\bC_GX$ is constructed as the quotient of $\coprod_{j\geq 0}\sC_G(j)\times _{\SI_j} X^j$ by basepoint identifications.
+The proof of \cite[Proposition 2.6]{MayGeo} directly generalizes equivariantly to describe a cofibered filtration of $\bC_G$ with easily understood subquotients and, in particular, to show that $\bC_GX$ is nondegenerately based since $X$ is so.